bshoshany/thread-pool/README.md

 {
     BS::thread_pool pool(10);
     int squares[100];
-    pool.parallelize_loop(0, 100,
+    pool.parallelize_loop(100,
                           [&squares](const int a, const int b)
                           {
                               for (int i = a; i < b; ++i)
                                   squares[i] = i * i;
                           })
         .wait();
-    std::cout << squares[50];
+    for (int i = 0; i < 100; ++i)
+        std::cout << i << "^2 = " << squares[i] << "   ";
 }
 ```

+Since there are 10 threads, and we omitted the `num_blocks` argument, the loop will be divided into 10 blocks, each calculating 10 squares.
+Also, since the loop starts from 0, we did not need to specify the first index.

-Note that here, for simplicity, instead of creating a `BS::multi_future` and then using it to wait, we simply called the `wait()` member function directly on the temporary object returned by `parallelize_loop()`.
+In this example, instead of storing the `BS::multi_future` object and then using it to wait, we simply called the `wait()` member function directly on the temporary object returned by `parallelize_loop()` without storing it anywhere.
 This is a convenient shortcut when we have nothing else to do while waiting.

+Notice that here we parallelized the calculation of the squares, but we did not parallelize printing the results.
+This is for two reasons:

+1. We want to print out the squares in ascending order, and we have no guarantee that the blocks will be executed in the correct order.
+This is very important; you must never expect that the parallelized loop will execute at the same order as the non-parallelized loop.
+2. If we did print out the squares from within the parallel tasks, we would get a huge mess, since all 10 blocks would print to the standard output at once.
+[Later](#synchronizing-printing-to-an-output-stream) we will see how to synchronize printing to a stream from multiple tasks at the same time.

 ### Loops with return values

 Usually, `parallelize_loop()` should take functions with no return values.
 This is because the function will be executed once for each block, but the blocks are managed by the thread pool, so there's limited usability in returning one value per block.
-However, for the case where this is desired, such as for summation or some sorting algorithms, `parallelize_loop()` does accept functions with return values, in which case it returns a `BS::multi_future<T>` object where `T` is the return value.
+However, for the case where this is desired, such as for summation or some sorting algorithms, `parallelize_loop()` does accept functions with return values, in which case it returns a `BS::multi_future<T>` object where `T` is the type of the return values.

 Here's an example of summing all the numbers from 1 to 100: